unikent/kent-font/README.md

 # Kent-Font
 Icon webfont for use in kent sites and applications

 ## Usage
+Please refer to the current [brand guidelines](https://www.kent.ac.uk/brand) for use of the existing brand.

 To include in your site or project you can download from [github](https://github.com/unikent/kent-font/archive/master.zip) or install via bower or composer.